Connect With Us

 Does FHA Mortgage Insurance Cover Death?
+(The Short Answer May Surprise You)

 What FHA Mortgage Insurance Actually Covers

-FHA mortgage insurance serves a specific purpose in the home loan process.
+FHA mortgage insurance fulfills a specific purpose in the home loan process.
 When you take out an FHA loan, you pay insurance premiums to protect your lender.
-This coverage kicks in if you default on your mortgage payment.
-The Federal Housing Administration backs these loans, making it easier for people to buy homes with lower down payments.
+This coverage begins if you default on your mortgage payment.

-The insurance has two parts: an upfront mortgage insurance premium and an annual premium.
-You pay the upfront fee at closing, while the yearly premium gets divided into monthly payments.
-These costs protect the lender if you stop making payments.
-They do not provide a death benefit to your family.
+You pay an upfront fee at closing and the yearly premium in monthly installments.
+These costs protect the lender if you stop making payments — and do not provide a death benefit to your family.

 Understanding Different Types of Mortgage Insurance